 Big Data, Smart Data and Imbalanced Classification - Preprocessing, Models and Challenges

 Challenges on Big data based Clouds Health-Care for Risk Predictions based on Ensemble Classifiers and Subjective Analysis

-Hamido Fujita, Faculty of Software and Information Science, Iwate Prefectural University, Japan
+Hamido Fujita, Iwate Prefectural University, Japan

+Big Data, Smart Data and Imbalanced Classification - Preprocessing, Models and Challenges